-The age old debate of checked baggage vs carry on baggage has raged for years with each of these two camps fairly well entrenched in their beliefs.
+The age old debate of checked baggage vs carry on baggage has raged on for years with each of these two camps fairly well entrenched in their beliefs.
 Travelers of all shapes, sizes, status and expertise often have their own preference and it’s usually a strong one.

 In this article we examine the merits of both methodologies and offer some downsides for either approach.
 We also offer our opinion on checking a bag vs carrying it on – and of course, it’s the right one.